gsilano/CrazyS/CONTRIBUTING.md

 * Fix the bug and make one or more commits.
 * [Push the branch on your fork and create a pull request](https://help.github.com/categories/collaborating-on-projects-using-pull-requests/).
 * Wait for someone else to review your fix and merge your pull request.
-* Your fix is now in the `master` branch, now you need to port it to the `devel` branch.
+* Your fix is now in the `master` branch, now you need to port it to the `dev` branch.
 * Ensure that your branches are in sync with `origin`:

 ```
 git checkout master
 git pull --rebase origin master
-git checkout devel
+git checkout dev
-git pull --rebase origin devel
+git pull --rebase origin dev
 ```

   * Merge master into devel and eventually fix the conflicts.